rpuntaie/blog/individualism_democracy.rst

 Employees become self-employed or partnerships and rent.
 The illegality of a monopoly demands such a shift of control to the workers.
 The cost for the rent needs to be regulated.
-So basically the "owner" looses control to the benefit of more people.
+So basically the "owner" loses control to the benefit of more people.
 The spreading of control produces more overall economy.
 This is done for the electric grid or the railway lines and similar natural monopolies, but just recently and not yet everywhere.